temporalio/proposals/typescript/schedules.md

   // from the time zone database.
 If present, this will be used instead of
   // loading anything from the environment.
 You are then responsible for
   // updating timezone_data when the definition changes.
-  //
-  // Calendar spec matching is based on literal matching of the clock time
-  // with no special handling of DST: if you write a calendar spec that fires
-  // at 2:30am and specify a time zone that follows DST, that action will not
-  // be triggered on the day that has no 2:30am.
-Similarly, an action that
-  // fires at 1:30am will be triggered twice on the day that has two 1:30s.
 }

 /**